 Allow guest to access My Local Network.
-If this check box is selected, any user who connects to this SSID can access local networks associated with the router like users in the primary SSID.
+If this check box is selected, any user who connects to this SSID has access to your local network, not just Internet Internet access.

 Enable Wireless Isolation.
 If this check box is selected, then wireless clients (computers or wireless devices) that join the network can use the Internet, but cannot access each other or access Ethernet devices on the network.